 Shirin Neshat: Rapture

-Rapture, one of Neshat’s early works, consists of two projections shown on opposing gallery walls.
+Rapture, one of Neshat’s early works, consists of two projections shown on opposing gallery walls and simultaneously presents the male and female experience in Iran, casting them as separate realities.
 One projection shows a group of men dressed alike in Western-style white shirts and black pants.
-The other shows a group of women wearing traditional Iranian dress, including the chador,which covers their heads and most of their bodies, and in some cases, the niquab, a face covering.
+The other shows a group of women wearing traditional Iranian dress, including the chador, which covers their heads and most of their bodies, and in some cases, the niquab, a face covering.
 Despite these garments, the viewer is able to decipher individual features and expressions.

 Although art historians reference Neshat’s upbringing in Iran and her experiences in the United States as a way to shed light on her body of work, Neshat herself is neither dogmatic nor clear about her intentions.
 “From the beginning,” she said in a 1999 interview with art critic Arthur Danto, “I made a decision that this work was not going to be about me or my opinions on the subject, and that my position was going to be no position.
 I then put myself in a place of only asking questions but never answering them.”